-We have conducted six meetings in 2018, during which we studied the Shari'a Audit reports prepared by the Group's Shari'a Audit for the year ended 31 December 2018 and gave few Shari'a related comments on those reports.
-These reports were rectified through coordination between the Shari'a Audit and the relative local subsidiaries' Shari'a Boards.
-In addition, the Unified Shari'a Supervisory Board replied to requests for fatwa from the Group and subsidiaries and studied the contracts entered into by the Group during the year 2018.
+We have conducted six meetings during 2019 in which we studied Shari'a audit reports prepared by the Group's Shari'a Audit for the year ended 31 December 2019 and gave few Shari'a related comments on those reports.
+These reports were rectified through coordination between Shari'a Audit and the relative local subsidiaries' Shari'a Boards.
+In addition, the Unified Shari'a Supervisory Board replied to requests for fatwa from the Group and subsidiaries and studies the contracts entered into by the Group during the year 2019.